 When I’m not teaching I run my own business restoring antique and vintage furniture.
 I also enjoy kayaking, fishing and walking my Cocker Spaniel called Flotsam

 Hi!
-My name is Justin Bingham and I am a P.E. teacher and Forset School leader here at St Mary’s Middle School.
+My name is Justin Bingham and I am the P.E. leader at St Mary’s Middle School.
 My favourite teacher at school was a maths teacher called Mr Dobbs.
 He looked like Father Christmas and would love to share stories with us, he made all pupils look forward to going to maths!

 I am currently out of touch with current children’s books however, as a Dad-to-Be I’m sure I will come across them soon enough!